BuntinJP/char-counter/README.md

 # what is this

-this is char counter react app for my homepage this is a forked repogitory from [Char-Counter](https://github.com/RUNFUNRUN/Char-Counter)
+this is char counter react app for my homepage. this is a forked repogitory from [Char-Counter](https://github.com/RUNFUNRUN/Char-Counter)

 thanks for my friend [RUNFUNRUN](https://github.com/RUNFUNRUN)